-- Cluster Select: You may change which Cluster is being measured by simply rotating the Source knob to select any other monitored channel cluster.
-Alternately, touch the green Loudness reading on the Audio Meter screen.
-It will turn orange and you will be able to touch other clusters and read their Loudness.
-Changing clusters will reset the loudness readings and start a new calculation on the newly selected cluster. - 2.
+- Cluster Select: The name of the monitored channel cluster is shown at the bottom right of the screen.
+Rotate the Source knob to select any other monitored channel cluster.
+Changing clusters with this control will reset the loudness readings and start a new calculation on the newly selected cluster. - 2.
 Start: When Manual Mode is selected in the Loudness Settings screen, from a stopped condition, the Start button will reset the gathered loudness data and begin a new reading.
-From a paused condition, data will not reset as monitoring is resumed.

-3. Pause: The Pause button will temporarily stop or continue gathering loudness data.
-Data will not be reset using this control.
-While paused, Loudness will not be measured.

-4. Reset: The Reset button will reset the gathered loudness data.
-If it is pressed while a loudness measurement is in progress, a new reading will then immediately begin.

-5. Stop: When Manual Mode is selected in the Loudness Settings screen, the Stop button will stop gathering loudness data.
-Data will be held for viewing and not be reset using this control.

-6. Back: Touch the Back button to go to the Loudness Menu.
+From a paused condition, data will not reset as monitoring is resumed. - 3.
+Pause: The Pause button will temporarily stop or continue gathering loudness data.
+Data will not be reset using this control. - 4.
+Reset: The Reset button will reset the gathered loudness data.
+If it is pressed while a loudness measurement is in progress, a new reading will then immediately begin. - 5.
+Stop: When Manual Mode is selected in the Loudness Settings screen, the Stop button will stop gathering loudness data.
+Data will be held for viewing and not be reset using this control. - 6.
+Back: Touching the Back button to go to the Loudness Menu.

+7. Audio Meters: Touching the Audio Meters button will proceed to the Audio Meters screen.